iamJoeTaylor/animation-composition/README.md

 images.

 #### Opts
+One of the following are required:
-- `images`: An array of one or more images to be used
+  - `images`: An array of one or more image URLs to be used
+  - `sprite`: An object to describe the sprite sheet
+    - `sheet`: The URL to the sprite sheet
+    - `size`: width of a frame (only with is supported right now)
+    - `frames`: Number of frames in the animation (this allows a sheet to have empty frames)
 - `sizeRef` (optional): an optional reference to a Layer type to be used

 EXAMPLE: